svenssonjoel/lispBM/README.md

 6. Be much more stringent on checking of error conditions etc.
 7. Improve handling of arguments in eval-cps.
 8. Code improvements with simplicity, clarity  and readability in mind.

-## Medium term TODOs
-0. (DONE) Implement a small dedicated lisp reader/parser to replace MPC.
+9. (DONE) Implement a small dedicated lisp reader/parser to replace MPC.
 MPC eats way to much memory for small platforms.
-1. Port to STM32f4 - 128K ram platform (will need big changes).
+10. Port to STM32f4 - 128K ram platform (will need big changes).
-2. Port to nrf52840_pca10056 - 256k ram platform (same changes as above).
+11. Port to nrf52840_pca10056 - 256k ram platform (same changes as above).

-## Longer term TODOs
-0. Port to X86_64 linux. (going 64bit involves some big changes)
+12. Port to X86_64 linux. (going 64bit involves some big changes)
-1. Port to Raspberry pi 64Bit Bare-metal.
+13. Port to Raspberry pi 64Bit Bare-metal.

 ## Compile for linux (Requires 32bit libraries.
 May need something like "multilib" on a 64bit linux)
 1. Build the library: `make`